melissamcewen/build-a-bot-workshop/README.md

 * Assets is a folder where you can put images and other media if you want to use it in your project
 * ![key.env](https://glitch.com/edit/images/background-light/sidebar-file-icons/secrets.svg).env has secret info your app will use like passwords
 * README.md contains technical info about the project
-* Actions.js contains code for actions your app performs
+* actions.js contains code for actions your app performs like sending and receiving messages
 * api.js contains integrations for the Facebook API
 * app.js starts our server
-* messages.js is the code containing the messages our app sends
+* messages.js is the code containing the text and formatting of messages our app sends
-* package.json tells Node.js what packages the app uses
+* package.json tells Node.js what packages the app uses.
+If you remember packages from earlier, they are like other applications that can extend the functionality of ours.
+The ones the base project includes are:
+ * Express, which is a framework for created a simple server
+ * Body-parser, which helps our application understand incoming data from Facebook
+ * Request, a tool for sending data to Facebook
 * server.js is the code for our server
 * welcome.html is our project's webpage